-Do you find it really, really hard to pick a name for your projects?
+Are you finding it hard to choose a name for your blog?
 Do you spend weeks coming up with new names and then questioning yourself, editing the name, and changing it

 THIS.
 IS.
 THE.
 NAME.